Other Information and Disclosures

 Insurance and Travel Protection for Overseas Travel

 Regent University requires that those who participate in university-sponsored international trips carry Travel Health Insurance and Medical Evacuation Insurance.
 Medical Evacuation Insurance is required for all participants.
-Regent University contracts with The Ace Group to offer this coverage.
-Each trip participant must pay the overseas travel assistance fee of $50 which covers this insurance.
+Regent University contracts with The Arch Insurance Group to offer this coverage.
+Each trip participant must pay the overseas travel assistance fee of $40 which covers this insurance.
 This fee is paid directly to Regent University.
-For coverage details, please download PDF for Executive Assistance Program Fact Sheet.
+For coverage details, please download the Travel Insurance/Medical Coverage Summary.

 All participants must also provide proof of travel health insurance that provides overseas coverage.
 If your insurance policy does not cover you abroad, you can purchase a short-term policy that does.
 There are health insurance policies designed specifically to cover travel.
 Many travel agents and private companies offer insurance plans that will cover health care expenses incurred overseas.
 For additional information, the US State Department has an information site explaining the issues related to medical insurance for travelers abroad.

 All international programs can be rigorous, and some of the events may require reasonably demanding physical activities; therefore, participants should possess the ability to